keddisa/get-things-done-react/README.md

-#This project is a personal todo list task manager utilizing React/ Redux on the frontend and Java/ Spring Boot/ SQL on the backend
+#This project is a personal todo list task manager utilizing React/ Redux on the frontend and Java/ Spring Boot (for the api)/ SQL on the backend

 ## Frontend Features